smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/01-GCP-Setup/README.md

 📣 **This step is particularly important** 📣

-It is the daily challenge of every data engineer: storing 🔑 to acces his 🌩️ products.
+It is the daily challenge of every data engineer: storing 🔑 to access our 🌩️ products.
 Make sure you understand what you do there and overall why you do it:
 - Go to [Service Account key page](https://console.cloud.google.com/apis/credentials/serviceaccountkey)
 - Create a new Service Account key :
-  - Give whatever name you want to that account
+  - Give a name to that account
   - Set Role as `project > owner`

 - Download the `JSON` file, and store it somewhere you'll remember, for example `/Users/YOUR_USER_NAME/Documents/gcp_keys/YOUR_FILENAME_FOR_SECRET_KEY.json`